Skip to Main Content

 Secondary sources describe, discuss, interpret, comment upon, analyze, evaluate, summarize, and process primary sources.
 They are generally one or more steps removed from a primary source, event, or time period.
 Produced after the fact, secondary sources are second-hand accounts which provide hindsight into the past.
 Often, secondary sources will contain fragments, quotes, pictures, or other forms of original primary source material.
 Examples of secondary sources include, but are not limited to, reference books, scholarly articles, books, commentaries, textbooks, and reviews (of books, films, art, etc.).
 Further descriptions of common source types are provided below.

 Remember, whether a source is primary or secondary is often determined by how you intend to use it.
-For an overview of source types, visit Primary & Secondary Sources
+Visit Primary & Secondary Sources for an overview of different sources types.
+If you need help locating secondary sources, visit Finding Secondary Sources.

 Websites